keeema/bobril-samples/articles/02_bobril-bobflux.md

     b.route({ handler: mainPage })
 );
 ```
 Now, we have prepared the application state that can be modified by calling actions.
-Actions Actions change the state by a handler on a specific sub-state defined by the cursor.
+Actions change the state by a handler on a specific sub-state defined by the cursor.
 In our todo example, we will need to perform two actions:

     1. Change the current name of todo according to a textbox value
     2. Add the written todo to the list of todos